FEROZGAMES/tx_angularjs-nodejs-realtime-server-monitor/README.md

 4. to start the server without dependence on the session, use the following command (in the debug.log you will have the business debugging code, and the errors.log you will have only the error for the aplication):

 	nohup node app.js 1> debug.log 2> errors.log

+### send information at server
+you can send information in 2 different ways:

+	1. you can connect to websocket by javascript plugin through socketIO
+	2. you can connect to websocket through PHP, with elephant.io module

+In both cases, once you are connected you should send the 'envioPHP' event with the variables to be monitored, and inside, to send a field OBLIGATORY with the name 'serverName'.

+### all events of the webscoket

+	1. addRoom
+	2. envioPHP
+	3. eixit

 ### auxiliar files